Why We Love the Y

 I come almost every day.

-I love the Y because my girls have made some wonderful friends swimming and my daughter's reading has improved from working with Mr. C. in the Reading Rocks program.
-I have met some wonderful friends.
+I love the Y because my girls have made some wonderful friends on the swim team and my daughter's reading improved in the Reading Rocks program.
+I have also met some wonderful friends.
 I love the staff they are so incredible with everything and I love the Y because my kids feel safe there.
-We love going every week.
-We swim together on the weekend after my daughter's lesson.
-I can't wait until swim team starts so we can be with our swim team family.
 My older daughter also loves CrossFit Kids.

 "Everybody has their breaking point."